ntIgnant/rubber_ducky_usb_python/README.md

 ## Known Issues
 - Admin Privileges: Running the script on a system without admin privileges will result in failure to access Wi-Fi profiles.
 - Keyboard Timing: If the system is slow, you may need to adjust the sleep timers for different parts of the script.

-## Contributing
-Contributions are welcome!
-If you find any bugs or want to suggest features, feel free to open an issue or submit a pull request.

-To Contribute:

-Fork the project.
-1. Create a new branch (git checkout -b feature-branch).
-2. Commit your changes (git commit -am 'Add new feature').
-3. Push the branch (git push origin feature-branch).
-4. Create a new Pull Request.